-With few exceptions, you must buy health insurance during the “Open Enrollment Period” (between Nov 1 and Jan 31 annually) .
+With few exceptions, you must buy health insurance during the “Open Enrollment Period” (between Nov.
+1 and Dec.
+15 in 2017 and onward).
 Open enrollment is the annual period in which shoppers can enroll, switch plans, and get subsidies on health plans.
 When the “Open Enrollment Period” ends the Health Exchange Marketplace is closed.
 That means individuals seeking health insurance can NOT buy it unless they have a “Qualifying Life Event” which opens a “Special Enrollment Period” or they qualify for Medicaid or CHIP coverage.
 This restriction prevents someone from waiting until they get sick before deciding to buy health insurance.

 GET FREE HELP: There is no charge or fee to talk with a local Marketplace certified insurance agent.
 AMERICAN INSURANCE has experienced agents to help you find out if you qualify to purchase health insurance because of a qualifying life event.
-Idaho and Washington residents may contact our ACA Exchange certified health agents Dave Root, Tim Gleason or Mike Everett at 208-746-9646 to make an appointment.
-Or, you can contact AMERICAN INSURANCE via email or set an appointment.
+Do you need health coverage?
+Idaho and Washington residents may contact our ACA Exchange certified health agents Dave Root or Tim Gleason at Medical@Am-Ins.com or at 208-746-9646 or contact us online to set an appointment here.

 Is a change in your life that can make you eligible for a Special Enrollment Period to enroll in health coverage.
 Examples of qualifying life events are moving to a new state, certain changes in your income, and changes in your family size (for example, if you marry, divorce, or have a baby).